Hiking the Kawainui Marsh Trail on Oʻahu, Hawaiʻi

 While I have personally run the roughly 6.4 miles (10.3 km) around the entire Kawainui Marsh, it’s not a run that I recommend because of how busy/ dangerous the traffic can be on Kailua and Kapaʻa Quarry Road.

-Again, this is not the safest route to run, as cars typically drive fast on certain stretches, like Kapaʻa Quarry Road, without a great shoulder to give yourself some distance.
+Again, this is not the safest route to run, as cars typically drive fast on certain stretches of the loop, like Kapaʻa Quarry Road, without a great shoulder to give yourself some distance.

-All said, the shoes below are my preferred road-to-trail shoes, which definitely come in handy with how muddy Kapaʻa Quarry Road can be.
+All this to say, the shoes below are my preferred road-to-trail shoes in Hawaiʻi, which definitely come in handy with how muddy Kapaʻa Quarry Road can be.

 Native Plants on the Kawainui Marsh Trail